 It does however possess a rugged beauty which no doubt saved it from being flattened (presumeable by another iron with a handle).

 This iron is made thermally active by the insertion of hot charcoal into its innards.
 It has a tendancy to emit flying sparks from the breather holes along its sides, therefore the user should bear in mind that a bare disposition whilst ironing will lead to a little discomfort.

 Some irons can become thermally unstable when smoothing movements slow down or cease altogether.
-The deployment of a firewall to protect the underlying softwear is not practicable.
+In such cases, the deployment of a firewall to protect the underlying softwear is not practicable.

 A methylated-spirits-fired iron augments the stock of larger irons and has the added advantage that it can be carried in the pocket.

 In an iron-centric environment such as Castle Cary Museum's iron section, there may be detractors who say that a brass device should should be in the brass section.
 That would be appropriate only if a tune could be played on it.
 The item lies mute with the irons.